 - Report it to the FTC at https://www.ftc.gov/

 - Scan your PC for any malware as a precaution.

 How to scan your computer for malware

-Zemana Free is an extremely fast utility to scan your computer for malware.
-It also deletes ransomware, trojans, malware and ad-supported software from your computer.
+Zemana Anti-Malware (ZAM) is an extremely fast utility to scan your computer for malware.
+It can remove ransomware, trojans, spyware, adware and other malicious software from your computer for free.
 It improves your system’s performance by deleting potentially unwanted apps.

-Installing the Zemana Anti-Malware (ZAM) is simple.
-First you’ll need to download Zemana Free on your MS Windows Desktop from the link below.
+Installing the Zemana is simple.
+First you’ll need to download ZAM on your Windows Desktop from the link below.